xbps-src-tutorials/xbps-src-tutorials.github.io/README.md

 extract the appropriate archive and put the executable into a directory in `$PATH`.

+#### Building with Nix
+Alternatively, [nix](https://github.com/NixOS/nix) can be used to automatically (and reproducibly) download dependencies.
+This can be done with `nix-book.sh`, which is a wrapper around `book.sh` (described below); it behaves the same, and it accepts the same arguments.

+`nix-book.sh` is used in the GitHub workflow which builds the website.

 ### Build process
 You mustn't build this book with raw `mdbook`.
 This repo provides a `book.sh` script which handles book building.
 See `book.sh -h` for more info about the